 Specialized Filter Attachment

 The Lumea SC2009 is a very high-quality product that produces long-lasting effects.
-Even my personal experience says that the hair-growth is immediately stunted, and you have a perfectly hairless and smooth skin in just a few initial sittings.
+Even my personal experience says that the hair growth is immediately stunted, and you have perfectly hairless and smooth skin in just a few initial settings.

 In addition to this, it’s extremely easy to use and is very convenient due to its exclusive attachments for different areas of your body.

 Using Philips Lumea SC2009 is probably one of the best ways to get rid of your unwanted hair growth permanently, as it can be done very easily in the comfort of your home.

 Even though the cost of this unit is a bit high, the overall treatment is at a far cheaper rate compared to what might cost you at a salon.